-We have very high expectations of behaviour.
+We have very high expectations of children and the way they behave.
 Where children are experiencing difficulties with behaviour, there is a clear plan for support.
 We will always try to find out why children are behaving inappropriately, and give them help to improve.
 We will also talk to families about how they can help.